Artist drawing of Lives Lived Well’s planned residential recovery service – “Wunya”

 We had seen this need for support firsthand with our other Caboolture services (withdrawal, case management and counselling) receiving referrals four times higher than expected in their first year of delivery.

-The residential service, to be named “Wunya” which means “welcome” in the language of the traditional custodians of the area, will be a place of support where people can come and undertake a six-week structured, research-backed program to be free from the harms of drugs and alcohol.
+The residential service, to be named “Wunya” which means “welcome” in the language of the traditional custodians of the area, will be a place of support where people can come and undertake a six-week structured, research-informed program to be free from the harms of drugs and alcohol.

-The program will be based on the same clinical modules that we deliver at our long-standing Mirikai (Gold Coast) and Logan House services.
+The program will be based on the same clinical treatment that we deliver at our long-standing Mirikai (Gold Coast) and Logan House services.
 People participating in the program will be engaged in educational group sessions and therapies, be able to learn life and wellbeing skills and will be able to set their own treatment goals.

 Lives Lived Well has a strict policy around no drug or alcohol use while participants are in our program.
 It includes a supported no-smoking policy.
 The centre will be staffed 24 hours/seven days a week.